THE DEEP BLUE SEA (1955)

 Given that it was adapted by Rattigan himself I imagine it’s closer to the play than the more recent version.

-The main difference which I spotted was a bigger role played by a couple of neighbours, especially Mr Miller who is the one who, though not a doctor as such, treats Hester after the suicide attempt that kicks things off.
+The main difference which I spotted was a bigger role played by a couple of neighbours, especially Mr Miller who is the one who, though he's not a doctor as such, treats Hester after her suicide attempt that kicks things off.

-Despite some efforts to open up the play with for example a scene on some ski slopes this version comes across as stagey and not at all cinematic, with the lack of closeups a distinct problem.
-Judging by this film and the following year’s ’Anastasia’ director Anatole Litvak, at this later stage in his career at least, was not bringing much to the party.
+Despite some efforts to open up the play, with for example a scene on some ski slopes, this version comes across as stagey and not at all cinematic, with the lack of closeups a distinct problem.
+Judging by this film and the following year’s ’Anastasia’, director Anatole Litvak was not at this late stage in his career bringing much to the party.

 Turning to the actors, there is zero sexual chemistry between Leigh and More, so not for one moment did I believe that Hester would sacrifice her marriage so as to live in comparative poverty with Freddie.

 I couldn't help wondering what audiences of the time made of a play in which suicide plays such a prominent role and which suggests that carnal desire might outweigh the wish for a respectable and comfortable lifestyle.
-It's not that surprising that this film wasn't a commercial hit.
+Maybe it's not that surprising that this film wasn't a commercial hit.

-Although it falls a long way short of the quality of the Davies adaptation there's enough quality in the play to make this a decent watch.
+Although it falls a long way short of the Davies adaptation there's enough quality in the play to make this a decent watch.

 Comments